tarang1998/KnowledgeBase/SystemDesign/SystemDesignFundamentals/scaling.md

 # Scaling

+Scalability refers to the applications ability to handle and withstand an increased workload without sacrifing latency

 - Horizontal and Vertical Scaling
     - In the vertical scaling approach the computational power of the server is increased
     - In horizontal scaling the no of servers are increased